-Continuing to drive with worn-out brake pads could result in costly brake repair.
+Continuing to drive with worn-out brake linings could result in costly brake repairs.

-Some driving conditions or climates can cause a brake squeal when the brakes are first applied or lightly applied.
+Some driving conditions or climates can cause a brake squeal when the brakes are first applied, clearing up following several applications.
 This does not mean something is wrong with the brakes.

 Properly torqued wheel nuts are necessary to help prevent brake pulsation.
-When tires are rotated, inspect brake pads for wear and evenly tighten wheel nuts in the proper sequence to torque specifications.
-See Capacities and Specifications ⇔ 354.
+When tires are rotated, inspect brake linings for wear and evenly tighten wheel nuts in the proper sequence to torque specifications.
+See Capacities and Specifications

-Brake pads should be replaced as complete sets.
+Brake pads should be replaced as complete axle sets.